Purple Reign: What Is Ube, the Electric-Violet Yam Taking Social Media by Storm?

 When harvested, ube (“oo-beh”) looks like a lot of veg that grows underground – bulbous, dusty, unremarkable.
 But you only need to snap off a piece to reveal the magic inside.
 The flesh of this root vegetable is such an electric violet, it seems like it shouldn’t exist in nature.

 Indigenous to the Philippines, ube is one of the country’s most important crops.
+The starchy, nutritious tuber has been eaten for thousands of years.
 Today it’s mostly used in sweets such as halaya jam, halo-halo, pandesal, cakes and doughnuts.
-And while purple desserts have only recently flooded our social media feeds, Filipinos have been eating the starchy, nutritious tuber for thousands of years.
+And while these purple desserts have been huge on US social media for years, they’ve only recently flooded local social media feeds.

 Around 150 varieties of ube are grown for consumption, but kinampay ube from Bohol in the Philippines' Central Visayas region is most prized for its sweet flavour, generous size and striking colour.
 In Australia, you can sometimes find whole ube in Asian grocers, but grated, frozen ube and packaged ube sweets are far more common.